 Slips and falls are further divided into kinds or types of falls.
 Namely, a person can have two kinds of falls: same-level (or same-surface) falls and elevated falls.
 The most common type of fall is the same level, but we sometimes see more serious injuries from an elevated kind of fall.

 Same-level slip and fall accidents can be further classified into four categories:

 1. Trip-and-fall accidents, in which pedestrians encounter a foreign object in their walking path;

 2. Stump-and-fall accidents, in which a moving foot encounters an impediment in the walking surface, whether it is a tacky point on the surface or a defect that impedes the foot;

 3. Step-and-fall accidents, in which the foot finds an unexpected failure or hole in the walking surface and

 4. Slip-and-fall accidents, in which the interface of the shoe and the floor fails to support the walker’s center of gravity over the base area.

 Second Type of Slip & Fall Accidents: Elevated Falls!

-As previously indicated, elevated falls occur less frequently, but generally result in more severe injuries that usually culminate in some type of permanent impairment to the function of a particular body part.
-Elevated falls can occur from vehicles, motorized equipment, ladders, loading docks, buildings, and any structure which is off the ground and upon which a person can position him or herself.
+As previously indicated, elevated falls occur less frequently but generally result in more severe injuries that usually culminate in some type of permanent impairment to the function of a particular body part.
+Elevated falls can occur from vehicles, motorized equipment, ladders, loading docks, buildings, and any structure off the ground upon which a person can position him or herself.